Study of light scalar mesons through $D_s^+ \to \pi^0 \pi^0 e^+ \nu_e$ and $K_S^0 K_S^0 e^+ \nu_e$ decays

 The uncertainty in the total number of the ST $D_s^-$ mesons is assigned to be 0.4\% by examining the changes of the fit yields when varying the signal shape, background shape, and taking into account the background fluctuation in the fit.
 The uncertainty from the quoted BF of $D^*_s\to \gamma D_s$ is $0.7\%$~\cite{PDG}.
 The systematic uncertainties from tracking and PID efficiencies of $e^+$ are assigned as $1.0\%$ for each by using radiative Bhabha events.
 The systematic uncertainties from reconstruction efficiencies of $\gamma$ and $\pi^0$ are studied by using control samples of the decay $J/\psi\to\pi^{+}\pi^{-}\pi^{0}$~\cite{EPJC-76-369, CPC-40-113001} and the process $e^+e^-\to K^+K^-\pi^+\pi^-\pi^0$, respectively.
 A conservative 2\%(1\%) systematic uncertainty is assigned for each $\pi^0$(the transition photon) in the analysis of $D_s^+\to\sigma e^+\nu_e$, since no significant signal is available to check the data-MC consistency.
 As for the analysis of $D_s^+\to f_0e^+\nu_e$, a momentum-weighted correction factor for each $\pi^0$ is calculated to be $99.4\%$ and the residual uncertainty of 0.8\% is assigned as the corresponding systematic uncertainty along with a 1\% systematic uncertainty for the transition photon.
-The uncertainties of the $E^{\text{extra}}_{\gamma,\text{max}}<0.2$~GeV and $N^{\text{extra}}_{\text{char}} = 0$ requirements are assigned as $0.7\%$ and $0.8\%$, respectively, by analyzing DT hadronic events of $\pi^\pm\pi^0\eta$.
-The uncertainty due to the limited MC statistics is obtained by $\sqrt{ })^2$, where $f_{\alpha}$ is the tag yield fraction in data, and $\epsilon_{\alpha}$ and $\delta_{\epsilon_{\alpha}}$ are the signal efficiency and the corresponding uncertainty of tag mode $\alpha$, respectively.
-The systematic uncertainty associated with MC models is studied by replacing the parameters of $f_0$ from LHCb~\cite{flatte_f0_lhcb} by those from BES~\cite{flatte_f0} in generating the signal MC sample.
+The uncertainties of the $E^{\text{extra}}_{\gamma, \text{max}}<0.2$~GeV and $N^{\text{extra}}_{\text{char}} = 0$ requirements are assigned as $0.7\%$ and $0.8\%$, respectively, by analyzing DT hadronic events of $\pi^\pm\pi^0\eta$.
+The uncertainty due to the limited MC statistics is obtained by $\sqrt{ }$, where $f_{\alpha}$ is the tag yield fraction in data, and $\epsilon_{\alpha}$ and $\delta_{\epsilon_{\alpha}}$ are the signal efficiency and the corresponding uncertainty of tag mode $\alpha$, respectively.
+The systematic uncertainty associated with signal models is studied by replacing the parameters of $f_0$ from LHCb~\cite{flatte_f0_lhcb} by those from BES~\cite{flatte_f0} in generating the signal MC sample.
 The difference of the measured BFs, where the effects of the signal efficiencies and the two-dimensional signal shape have been taken into account, is assigned as the associated systematic uncertainty.
-The background shape is altered by varying the relative fractions of major backgrounds from $e^+e^-\to q\bar{q}$ and non-$D_{s}^{*+}D_{s}^{-}$ open-charm processes within individual uncertainties.
+The background shape is altered by varying the relative fractions of major backgrounds from $e^+e^-\to q\bar{q}$ and non-$D_{s}^{*+}D_{s}^{-}$ open-charm processes within 30\% according to the uncertainties of their input crossing section in the inclusive MC sample.
+The effects caused by the smoothing parameter of the kernel estimation method~\cite{kernel, RooFit} is negligible.
 The largest change is taken as the corresponding systematic uncertainty.